Residential Inpatient Program

 Cognitive behavioural therapy is a structured type of psychotherapy done individually or in groups.
 Clients and therapist work collaboratively to help clients gain control of their problematic behaviours and alleviate their distress so they feel more hopeful and are better equipped to address future situations.

-In CBT, clients learn techniques to identify and modify their negative thoughts and cognitive distortions.
+With the CBT inpatient program, clients learn techniques to identify and modify their negative thoughts and cognitive distortions.
 Clients are provided with various self-monitoring tools and complete homework between sessions to enhance and practise the skills learned.
 Through CBT, clients learn to change how they think (cognition) and what they do (behaviour), and this has an impact on how they feel.

 We focus on how clients view themselves, the world, and their future.
 They learn that the emotional consequences of events are mostly created by their own belief system and that the emotional disturbances are caused by their own unfounded, irrational beliefs.
 When clients can identify such beliefs, they can learn to dispute them by challenging them rationally.
 The clinician will then assist clients with discovering and practising healthy and adaptive alternatives.